jnschurig/james-schurig-portfolio/text_snippets/verisk.md

-I took a job at Xactware, recently been purchased by Verisk, doing technical support while I was studying in college.
-After some time there, I moved on to Service Quality Analysis, where I would listen to phone calls, read chat logs, grade them according to predetermined standards, give coachings to technicians, and generally try to help keep service quality high for support.
-I also started doing some reporting on most common issues and statistics related to this.
-This report was called the "Top 10" and featured our most common issues we saw in support.
-This was my first exposure to data and reporting.
-After a time, I applied for a testing role for a new thing called "Business Intelligence".
+To help pay for college, I accepted a technical support job at a company called Xactware, which had recently been purchased by Xactware.
+Little did I know that it would shape the future of my career.
+Keeping an eye on internal opportunities, I worked and rose through the ranks, until I eventually applied for and was accepted as a quality assurance analyst for a new thing called "Business Intelligence".
 I learned SQL on the job and started to get a hang for thinking in "sets".
-After being in QA for some time, I showed aptitude for development and was accepted as a Business Intelligence developer in July 2014.
+After being in QA for a few years, I showed aptitude for development and was accepted as a Business Intelligence developer in July 2014.

 As a junior developer, I learned from other talented developers and really grew into a professional.
 Being given the responsibility to maintain nightly load processes, I started to